j4david/duckdb_fdw/README.md

 duckdb /path/to/shared.db -cmd "LOAD quack; SELECT * FROM quack_serve('quack://0.0.0.0:9494', token := 'shared_secret', allow_other_hostname := true);"
 ```

 > **Prerequisite**: The PostgreSQL process needs a writable DuckDB home directory (`$HOME/.duckdb/`) to cache extensions.
-If you see `Can't find the home directory at ''`, either set `HOME` in the PG service (`systemctl edit postgresql` → `Environment=HOME=/var/lib/postgresql`) or use Manual Mode with a pre-created database file.[file:1]
+If you see `Can't find the home directory at ''`, either set `HOME` in the PG service (`systemctl edit postgresql` → `Environment=HOME=/var/lib/postgresql`) or use Manual Mode with a pre-created database file.

 #### Native Proxy Mode (Recommended)

 Set `quack_host` in the server options. `duckdb_fdw` automatically opens a local in-memory DuckDB, loads the Quack extension, creates a Quack SECRET, and `ATTACH`es the remote server.
-All foreign tables are created as `remote.schema.table`, so queries are transparently routed to the Quack server.[file:1]
+All foreign tables are created as `remote.schema.table`, so queries are transparently routed to the Quack server.

 ```sql
 CREATE SERVER quack_srv FOREIGN DATA WRAPPER duckdb_fdw